New virus cases spike to over 1,000, virus curbs further tightened

-A medical worker checks the temperature of a visitor before a COVID-19 test at a testing center in Gwangju on Tuesday.
+A medical worker performs a COVID-19 test on Dec.23 in Seoul.
 (Yonhap)

 South Korea‘s daily new coronavirus cases rose to above 1,000 for the first time in three days Wednesday, as the nation imposed the most stringent social distancing rules so far to contain the winter wave of the virus.